eschaefer/personal-website-astro/src/content/til/2022-01-14-require-context-webpack.md

 ---
-title: 'Import all modules in a directory with webpack'
+title: "Import all modules in a directory with webpack"
 tags: [til, javascript, webpack]
 description: Going deep on Webpack.
-pubDate: 'Jan 14 2022'
+pubDate: "Jan 14 2022"
 ---

 Today I needed to import any number of markdown files in a directory, and then render them in a list in a React app.
 If this was in a node.js environment, we could do this with `fs.readdir` and easily get the list of files and resolve them.
 However, this is not possible when running Javascript in the browser.
 So then how can I do this?